docs

 | PI | Payer Initiated Reductions — payer-internal adjustment | Usually informational; verify per payer policy |

-The single most common denial-workflow mistake is treating PR codes as appealable.
-PR-1 (deductible) and PR-2 (coinsurance) are not denials at all; they are amounts to collect from the patient.
-The action item is moving the balance to the patient statement workflow, not writing an appeal to the payer.
+The most common denial-workflow mistake is treating PR codes as appealable.
+PR-1 (deductible) and PR-2 (coinsurance) are not denials.
+They are amounts to collect from the patient, so the action is moving the balance to the patient statement workflow, not writing an appeal to the payer.

 The CARCs every billing company sees most

-These are the codes that account for most of the denial volume, per industry summaries from X12, the FCSO Medicare guidance on CARC CO-97, and the Sprypt 2025 CARC and RARC guide:
+These codes account for most denial volume, per industry summaries from X12, the FCSO Medicare guidance on CARC CO-97, and the Sprypt 2025 CARC and RARC guide:

 | CARC | Plain English | First investigation step |